Retrieval-based Voice Conversion: Research developments

 Research on RVC has recently explored the use of self-supervised learning (SSL) encoders such as wav2vec 2.0 and HuBERT to replace hand-engineered features like MFCCs.
 These encoders improve content preservation, especially when source and target speakers have dissimilar speaking styles or accents.

-Moreover, modern RVC models leverage vector quantization methods to discretize the acoustic space, improving both synthesis accuracy and generalization across unseen speakers.
+Moreover, modern RVC models leverage vector quantization (VQ) methods to discretize the acoustic space, improving both synthesis accuracy and generalization across unseen speakers.
 For example, retrieval-augmented VQ models can condition the synthesis stage on quantized speech tokens, which enhances controllability and style transfer.

 Despite its strengths, RVC still faces limitations related to database coverage, especially in real-time or few-shot settings.
-Inadequate diversity in the target voice corpus may lead to suboptimal retrieval or unnatural prosody.
+Inadequate diversity in the target voice corpus may lead to sub-optimal retrieval or unnatural prosody.

 These advances demonstrate the viability of RVC as a strong alternative to conventional deep learning VC systems, balancing both flexibility and efficiency in diverse voice synthesis applications.